 In this article, I will describe how to change the boot sequence of a guest VM on VMware Player.

-First, open up the virtual machine settings of a VM, and edit the CD/DVD setting to connect to the ISO image that you want to boot from.
+The first step is to edit the CD/DVD setting of a VM.
+Open up the virtual machine settings of a VM, and edit the CD/DVD setting to connect to the ISO image that you want to boot from.

 Go to "Boot" tab, and press <down> key to highlight "CD-ROM" drive.
 Press <SHIFT> and <+> keys to move "CD-ROM" drive up on top.